How to Add Pages to Moodle Using the Static Pages Plugin (Free HTML Templates Included)

 </html>

-If you are using our Moodle theme Maker, there is no need to style the pages as all of the styling for the pages is included in the Maker theme.
+If you’re using our Moodle themes Maker, Edutor, or Lumo, there’s no need to style the pages yourself because all the necessary styling is already included in the themes.

 <html>